 Jaz Dorsey is a native of Atlanta, Ga.
 He holds an undergraduate degree in International Studies from UNC-Chapel Hill and pioneered the graduate dramaturgy program at VCU in Richmond, Va.
 A playwright/composer/lyricist, Dorsey enjoyed a string of off off Broadway productions of his original musicals, including Cafe Escargot and Alice in America, in the 1990s.
 From 1990- 1997 he served as the production manager in the NYC offices of Biggs Rosati Productions.
 He is the founder of AAPEX (The African American Playwrights Exchange) and F.L.A.G.(The Foreign Language Acting Group) and currently resides in Nashville, Tennessee.

-Sylvie Drake is a translator, writer, poet and an acting and directing graduate of the Pasadena Playhouse who was born was born and grew up in Alexandria, Egypt.
+Sylvie Drake is a translator, writer, poet and an acting and directing graduate of the Pasadena Playhouse who was born and grew up in Alexandria, Egypt.
 She joined the staff of the Los Angeles Times as a theatre columnist and critic in 1971, becoming chief critic from 1991-93.
 She is currently Director of Publications for The Denver Center for the Performing Arts as well as an advisor to the Denver Center Theatre Company.

 Donald Freed is one of America’s great theatre treasures, and our most profound playwright of politics and the human condition.